Owoje234/Owoje234/README.md

 - 👋 Hi, I’m @Owoje234
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning CSS, Git, and GitHub
-- This is an assignment from Hertechtrail 7

 <!---
 Owoje234/Owoje234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.